Magynon/VIM_like-Editor/README.md

 - save
 - quit

-Undo and redo are implemented by using two stacks.
+-> Undo and redo are implemented by using two stacks.
 The input characters are saved as dynamic list elements and all intrusive operations work by cutting, extracting sequences and optionally, gluing other sequences in their places.

-Every operation applies right away, after having been read from the input file.
+-> Every operation applies right away, after having been read from the input file.
 That makes the undo operation quite challenging (keep in mind many of the variables are passed as pointers, or references to pointers etc.)

-If the editor quits before the text being saved, it obviously, returns to the state that was last saved, or empty, if never saved.
+-> If the editor quits before the text being saved, it obviously, returns to the state that was last saved, or empty, if never saved.

-Input is in *editor.in* file and the program outputs to *editor.out*.
+-> Input is in *editor.in* file and the program outputs to *editor.out*.

 For more on how the input should be, check *description.pdf* or head over to input folder and take a look at the tests.

-For more on how the functions work, check comments.
+*For more on how the functions work, check comments.*